swiftlang/swift-evolution/proposals/0000-Partially constrained protocols and generic types.md

 }
 ```

-In this case you cannot model the type of `Node` such that it conforms to `NodeType` and has the same `element` of type `T`.
+In this case you cannot model the type of `Node` in the way that it conforms to `NodeType` and also has the same `element` of type `T`.

-In the standard library there are some `AnyXXX` types.
+In the Standard Library there are some `AnyXXX` types.
 In this case it would be `AnyNode`:

 ```swift
 class AnyNode<T>: NodeType {